 To configure a Resource Metric Trends report, select Reports | Add | Report | Resource Metric Trends.
 A report dialog appears that allows you to configure various report settings.

 The first four settings that are found in the report dialog (Title, Description, Group, and Format), along with the final setting (Generate this report on a schedule), are universal to all report types.
 To learn more about these global report settings, see Creating and Managing Reports.

 Configuring Resource Metric Trends Report Settings

 In the Resource Metric Trends Report Settings area of the report configuration dialog, shown and discussed next, specify the metrics you would like to track, as well as the resources for which you would like to track them.

 From the Resource Groups or Resources field, limit the resources to which this report will apply by designating one or more resource groups or resources.
 You can use explicit names or glob expressions in these fields.

 Note: Multi-glob lookup is available in this field.
 You can select a combination of both glob and distinct values to specify your resources/resource groups.
 For more information on LogicMonitor’s support of glob, see Using Glob throughout your account.

-From the Datapoints area of the dialog, enter one or more DataSource/instance/datapoint sets to indicate which datapoints you would like included in the report.
+Define the datapoints to include in your report.
 These datapoints will be pulled only from the resource(s) you specified in the previous field.

-You can enter datapoint calculations into the Datapoint field.
-This is helpful when you are trying to convert the units of your collected data, if you haven’t already done so in a datapoint definition (e.g. InOctets*8/1000/1000).
+You can enter datapoint calculations into the Datapoint field, for example: InOctets*8/1000/1000.
+This is helpful when want to convert the units of your collected data, without defining a datapoint definition.